Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 <!-- -->

-1. Resolved Release = Release 1.0 - Iteration 2
+1. Planned Release = Release 1.0 - Iteration 2

 2. In 'Comments' section enter a new comment = "Fixed the incident."